Calhau18/Calhau18-ComputerNetworkNotes/RC.md

 ## Peer-to-Peer File Distribution

 In this section, we consider a very natural P2P application, namely, distributing a large file from a single server to a large number of hosts (called peers).
-In client-server file distribution, the server must send a copy of the file to each of the peers—placing an enormous burden on the server and consuming a large amount of server bandwidth.
+In client-server file distribution, the server must send a copy of the file to each of the peers - placing an enormous burden on the server and consuming a large amount of server bandwidth.
 In P2P file distribution, each peer can redistribute any portion of the file it has received to any other peers, thereby assisting the server in the distribution process.

 Peer-to-Peer file distribution is much more scalable than client-server file distribution.
 If we assume:
-- a network with abundant bandwith in it's core;
+- A network with abundant bandwidth in it's core;
-- a server and $N$ clients which are only participating in this transition, and no other network applications, having:
+- A server and $N$ clients which are only participating in this transition, and no other network applications, having:
   - $u_s$ upload speed for the server;
   - $u_i$ upload speed and $d_i$ download speed for each of the $N$ clients ($i \in \{1,...,n\}$);
   - a file of size $F$